March 25, 2026

 • Schedule OS (Other Sources): All dividend income, whether from domestic equities, IDCW from mutual funds, or foreign shares, is declared here.
 Always report the gross amount before TDS deduction.

-• Reconcile with AIS and Form 26AS: Companies and fund houses report dividends paid to the income tax department.
-Your Annual Information Statement (AIS) and Form 26AS will both reflect dividend entries.
-Cross-check these against your own records before filing.
+• Reconcile with AIS and Form 26AS: Companies and fund houses report dividends paid to the Income Tax Department.
+Your AIS and Form 26AS will both reflect dividend entries.
+Cross-check these against your own records before filing to catch mismatches early.

-• Foreign assets (Schedule FA): If you are required to file Schedule FA, foreign shares should be disclosed there even if no dividend was received during the year.
-Non-disclosure can have serious consequences, including penalty exposure.
+• Foreign assets (Schedule FA): If you hold foreign shares, they must be disclosed in Schedule FA even if no dividend was received during the year.
+Non-disclosure can have serious consequences including penalty exposure.

-• Advance tax: If your total estimated tax liability exceeds ₹10,000 in a financial year, advance tax must be paid in instalments.
+• Advance tax: If your total estimated tax liability for the year including dividend income exceeds ₹10,000, advance tax must be paid in instalments.
 Under Section 234C, if the first instalment was paid before the dividend was received, no interest is charged provided the shortfall is covered in the next instalment.

 Can You Claim Any Deduction Against Dividend Income?